 If you have a medical condition that prevents you from fully locking out your elbow you must notify your Team Leader before the snatch test is administered.
 Poor flexibility does not qualify as a medical condition.

-The SFG Technique standard for the Snatch is the technique used for the Snatch test.
+The SFG technique standard for the snatch is the technique used for the snatch test.
 The biomechanical breathing match is encouraged, but not a standard for the snatch test.
+If a student does not pass their snatch technique, they will not be permitted to perform the snatch test until that technique is passed.

 An unlimited number of hand switches and back swings is allowed.
 The candidate may set the kettlebell down and rest as many times as he or she wishes to.